aaneloy/CSIS-3290-Fundamentals-of-Machine-Learning-in-Data-Science/Lectures/Multiple linear regression.md

-# Week 4 - Regression with mutliple input variables
+# Regression with mutliple input variables
 **Learning Objectives:**
 - Use vectorization to implement multiple linear regression
 - Use feature scaling, feature engineering, and polynomial regression to improve model training